 Our newly established Center for Female Pelvic Health is located in the recently renovated F9-West suite of Weill Cornell Medicine/New York-Presbyterian Hospital on the upper east side of Manhattan.

 Appointments: (646) 962-4811

-Bilal Chughtai, MD, is an Assistant Professor of Urology.
+Bilal Chughtai, MD is an Associate Professor of Urology and an Associate Professor of Urology in Obstetrics and Gynecology at Weill Cornell Medicine.
+He is also an Associate Attending Urologist at NewYork-Presbyterian Hospital.
 Dr. Chughtai specializes in Voiding Dysfunction, Female Urology, and Neurourology.

 Dr. Alexis E. Te is a Professor of Urology at the Weill Medical College at Cornell University, the Director of Urology Program at the Iris Cantor Men's Health Center, the Director of the Brady Prostate Center and Urodynamic Laboratory, as well as Co-Director of Urodynamics and an Attending Urologist in the Department of Urology at New York-Presbyterian Hospital.

 During normal urination, the urethra relaxes and opens when the bladder muscle contracts, allowing urine to pass out of the body freely.
 In those with voiding dysfunction, the urethra does not relax when the bladder muscle contracts, making it difficult for urine to pass.